Last updated date: Reason for update:

 2. Document structure

 This guide consists of four main sections.
 The first discusses ‘General Principles’ which must be considered when assessing the safety implications of a change.
 The second section provides a table of consequence thresholds above which ARPANSA will expect to receive an application for approval.
-Sections 3 & 4 provide some practical examples of changes considered to fall under section 63 of the Regulations for both facilities and sources.
+Sections 3 and 4 provide some practical examples of changes considered to fall under section 63 of the Regulations for both facilities and sources.

 3. General principles